Cedric Bakambu calls for DR Congo to axe head coach Florent Ibenge | Goal.com

 Cedric Bakambu calls for DRC to axe head coach Florent Ibenge

-DR Congo international Cedric Bakambu stated that Florent Ibenge's time is up as the national team coach.
+Democratic Republic of the Congo international Cedric Bakambu believes Florent Ibenge's time is up as the national team coach.

-Ibenge was appointed as DR Congo coach in 2014 and he guided them to a third-place finish at the 2015 Africa Cup of Nations before winning the African Nations Championship (Chan) a year later.
+Ibenge was appointed as DRC coach in 2014, and he guided them to a third-place finish at the 2015 Africa Cup of Nations, before winning the African Nations Championship (Chan) a year later.

 During the 2019 Afcon in Egypt, the Leopards managed just a win in four games before bowing out of the continental competition in the Round of 16.

-Madagascar eliminated DR Congo via penalties, after settling for a 2-2 draw at the end of regular time.
+Madagascar eliminated them via penalties, after settling for a 2-2 draw at the end of regular time.

 The former Villarreal attacker assessed the team's underwhelming display and has called for an overhaul of the technical staff for the team to progress.